Top 7 Tips on Transitioning into a Retirement Community

 SMILE-DH-Kaki-McClanahan-6699

-There seem to be four common reasons that inspire older adults to consider a move into a premier senior living community.
+There are many reasons that inspire older adults to consider a move into a premier senior living community.
 Perhaps a confluence of factors has convinced you that you’d rather enjoy retirement living in the company of like-minded peers supported by a compassionate staff in an impeccably cared-for environment.
 But what should you do after you’ve chosen your new retirement community?
 Where do you begin?

 1. Ready Your House for Sale